paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-013-drug-abuse-prevention-and-control.md

 **(j) Applicability of civil forfeiture provisions** Except to the extent that they are inconsistent with the provisions of this section, the provisions of [section 881(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title21-section881/d&num=0&edition=prelim) shall apply to a criminal forfeiture under this section.

-**(k) Bar on intervention** Except as provided in subsection (n) of this section, no party claiming an interest in property subject to forfeiture under this section may—
+**(k) Bar on intervention** Except as provided in subsection (n), no party claiming an interest in property subject to forfeiture under this section may—

 (1) intervene in a trial or appeal of a criminal case involving the forfeiture of such property under this section; or